Showing 339 items

 Pot Plant Holder

 ...
-Rustic wooden pot plant holder made from small branches off... made from small branches off trees which have been cut ...Made in one of the camps and sold to the local citizens.Rustic wooden pot plant holder made from small branches off trees which have been cut and arranged into 8 sided holder.
+Rustic wooden pot plant holder made from small branches off... from small branches off trees which have been cut and arranged ...Made in one of the camps and sold to the local citizens.Rustic wooden pot plant holder made from small branches off trees which have been cut and arranged into 8 sided holder.
 Held together with small nails.
 Small pieces of branch have been used as "feet" (3) on the bottom and smaller pieces around the top (10).
 A circle of tin forms the base.pot plant holders -

 Phillip Island and District Historical Society Inc.